What is an Escrow Account for a Mortgage?

 Reviewing this statement carefully is essential to identify any discrepancies or errors.
 If you notice any issues, such as an escrow shortage, you should contact your mortgage servicer to rectify the situation and adjust your escrow balance accordingly through an analysis.

-Strategies to Lower Your Monthly Escrow Payment
+Tips for Reducing Your Monthly Escrow Payment

 Consider implementing these strategies with your mortgage servicer to lower your monthly escrow payment.